-The use of DAY as an alternative does not meet the following purpose and need statements: the need to reconstruct Runway 10R/28L; the need to provide long-term capacity and delay reduction during peak periods; the need to provide sufficient terminal capacity to accommodate projected passenger levels; the need to provide sufficient ancillary facilities to support the projected increase in air transportation demand; and the need to enhance the human environment by reducing noise impacts on the surrounding communities.
-Based on this information, using DAY to address the needs of CMH is not a reasonable, feasible, prudent, or practicable alternative to the Sponsor's Proposed Project and will not be carried forward for more detailed environmental analysis.
+The use of DAY as an alternative does not meet the following purpose and need statements: the need to reconstruct Runway 10R/28L; the need to provide long-term capacity and delay reduction during peak periods; the need to provide sufficient terminal capacity to accommodate projected passenger levels; the need to provide sufficient ancillary facilities to support the projected increase in air transportation demand; and the need to enhance the human environment by www.expedia.com.
+Retrieved on September 15, 2006.